 - You want to enjoy the city’s edgier nightlife scene

-8. Nansouty and St Genes – Where to Stay in Bordeaux Close to City Center
+8. Nansouty and St Genes, quiet neighborhood in Bordeaux

 Nansouty and St Genes are two adjacent neighborhoods, just south of the city centre.
 The neighborhoods themselves are largely unremarkable, primarily residential with little in the way of tourist attractions.